jameshstephens/jameshstephens.github.io/index.md

 # James Stephens

 I am a PhD student in mathematics at Stanford University.
 I graduated from Columbia University in May 2025 with a degree in mathematics and physics.
 My interests are in probability theory and partial differential equations.
+[Here](/Stephens_7_August_2026.pdf) is a brief CV.

 ## Talks and notes